 \subsection{Implementation details}

 We found that several subtle implementation choices can have a substantial impact on numerical precision.
-When following the instructions given in the previous paragraph, there are multiple ways, all mathematically equivalent, to go from \eqref{eq:quartic} to the final solution $(\mathbf{R}, \mathbf{t})$.
+When following the procedure described in the previous section, there are several mathematically equivalent paths leading from \eqref{eq:quartic} to the final solution $(\mathbf{R}, \mathbf{t})$.
 Empirically, we found that some methods are numerically more precise than the others.
 In this section, we report our findings on the numerical impact of some seemingly minor choices.
 Revealing the exact mechanism underlying these heuristics is beyond the scope of this work and is left for future work. \begin{enumerate} \item \textbf{Solving a quartic polynomial:} To solve \eqref{eq:quartic}, we use two different (but mathematically equivalent) versions of Ferrari's method: (1) \textit{Ferrari-Lagrange method} \cite{turnbull}\footnote{It solves a monic quartic polynomial $x^4+ax^3+bx^2+cx+d=0$ using the cubic solvent $y^3-by^2+(ac-4d)y+(4bd-a^2d-c^2)=0$.}, and (2) \textit{Classical Ferrari method} \cite{cardano}\footnote{It solves a depressed quartic polynomial $u^4+au^2+bu+c=0$ using the cubic solvent $8y^3+20ay^2+(16a^2-8c)y+(4a^3-4ac-b^2)=0$.}.
 A similar approach is proposed in \cite{Wu_2025_WACV}, where Method 1 is used when the leading coefficient has magnitude less than $10^4$, and Method 2 is used when Method 1 could not find any real root or when the leading coefficient has magnitude larger than $10^4$.
 In this work, however, we use a different criterion: We use Method 1 when $\displaystyle\left|\frac{c_3}{c_4}\right|>10$; otherwise, we use Method 2.
 In both Method 1 and Method 2, we discard a root if its computation involves a negative argument under a square root, as in \cite{Wu_2025_WACV}, to ensure that all intermediate computations remain real-valued.
 For the detailed description of the two methods, see the supplementary material of \cite{Wu_2025_WACV}.

 \item \textbf{Reindexing the points:} We found that indexing the points in a certain order improves the numerical accuracy of the results.
 In fact, a similar trick has been already known among some of the researchers (see the open-source code of \cite{nakano_2019_bmvc, Ding_2023_CVPR} for example).
 Specifically, we reindex the points, if necessary, to ensure that